 The more inverted the legs and/or torso, the harder the heart must work to pump against gravity, and hence the higher the blood pressure.
 The more inverted the torso, the greater the intrathoracic pressure, and hence the higher the blood pressure.

-Now let’s apply this to specific postures (see the “Inversion Checklist” sidebar at right for a summary of what follows).
+Now let’s apply this to specific postures (see the “Inversion Checklist” below for a summary of what follows).

 Almost No Inversion at All